Some quadratic inequalities on product varieties: Introduction

 In this paper, we will establish sequences of quadratic inequalities of semi-stable objects in $D(X\times S)$, for $X$ and $S$ smooth projective varieties of positive dimension over an algebraically closed field $k$ of any characteristic.

-Our starting point is the theory of stability conditions introduced by Bridgeland in \cite{bridgeland2007stability}, motivated by Douglas's work on D-branes and $\Pi$-stability \cite{douglas2002dirichlet}.
-This theory was further studied by Kontsevich and Soibelman in \cite{kontsevich2008stability}.
-We will describe the definitions in Section \ref{WSC}.

-Given a (weak) stability condition $\sigma=(\mathcal{A},Z)$ on $X$, where $\mathcal{A}$ is a Noetherian heart of a bounded t-structure on the derived category $D(X)$ of coherent sheaves on $X$.
+Our strategy is following : given a (weak) stability condition $\sigma=(\mathcal{A},Z)$ on $X$, where $\mathcal{A}$ is a Noetherian heart of a bounded t-structure on the derived category $D(X)$ of coherent sheaves on $X$.
 Abramovich and Polishchuk constructed a global heart $\mathcal{A}_S$ for any complex smooth variety $S$ in \cite{APsheaves}, then Polishchuk refined their construction for any scheme $S$ of finite type over any field $k$ in \cite{polishchuk2007constant}.
-In \cite{liu2019stability}, we show that for any object $E\in\mathcal{A}_S$, there is a polynomial $L_E(n)$ naturally associated with $\sigma$.
-We call $L_E(n)$ the complexified Hilbert polynomial.
+In \cite{Stabilityconditionsonproductvarieties}, we show that for any object $E\in\mathcal{A}_S$, there is a polynomial $L_E(n)$ naturally associated with $\sigma$.
+We will call $L_E(n)$ the complexified Hilbert polynomial of $E$ with respect to $\sigma$, we suppress its dependence on $\sigma$ in our notation.